 • Certified copies of documents obtained from the county must bear the original signature of the elected official of that office or authorized deputies and staff if their signatures and authorizations have been filed with the Secretary of State’s Office.

 • If the county officer is not elected, appointed, or authorized by an elected or appointed official, his or her signature must be notarized.

 • Documents that are signed by individuals who are not elected or appointed officials whose signatures are not on file with the Secretary of State’s Office must be notarized by a commissioned South Carolina Notary Public.

 • School transcripts, report cards or letters MUST be signed by a school official and the official’s signature MUST be notarized.

 • Records checks from the South Carolina Law Enforcement Division (SLED), local sheriffs or police departments must be signed by an official from that office and his/her signature MUST be notarized.
 The Secretary of State’s Office cannot authenticate a records check obtained from the Internet.

 Certification of Vital Records

-- A Marriage License may be obtained from the county Probate Judge bearing the signature of the Probate Judge only or the license can be obtained from the Department of Health and Environmental Control (DHEC)’s Vital Records Division.
+• Certified copies of marriage licenses may be obtained from the county Probate Court or from the Department of Health and Environmental Control (DHEC)’s Vital Records Division.

-- A Divorce Decree may be obtained from the County Clerk of Court bearing certification including the signature of the Clerk of Court only, or obtained from DHEC’s Vital Records Division.
+• Certified copies of divorce decrees may be obtained from the County Clerk of Court’s Office or from DHEC’s Vital Records Division.

 SC DHEC, Division of Vital Records